FGI-GEOINFO/Baltic-Explorer/docs/custom.md

-# Customize your uMap installation
+# Customize your Baltic Explorer installation

-When running your own uMap, you may want to changed its appearance, for example you want your own logo on the home page, or you want to apply some design, or you want to add some tracking (but anonymous!) script…
+When running your own Baltic Explorer, you may want to changed its appearance, for example you want your own logo on the home page, or you want to apply some design, or you want to add some tracking (but anonymous!) script…